Magnetic Thermodynamic Systems

-In thermodynamics and thermal physics, the theoretical formulation of magnetic systems entails expressing the behavior of the systems using the Laws of Thermodynamics.
-Common magnetic systems examined through the lens of Thermodynamics are ferromagnets and paramagnets as well as the ferromagnet to paramagnet phase transition.
+In thermodynamics and thermal physics, the theoretical formulation of magnetic systems entails expressing the behavior of the systems using the laws of thermodynamics.
+Common magnetic systems examined through the lens of thermodynamics are ferromagnets and paramagnets as well as the ferromagnet-to-paramagnet phase transition.
 It is also possible to derive thermodynamic quantities in a generalized form for an arbitrary magnetic system using the formulation of magnetic work.

-Simplified thermodynamic models of magnetic systems include the Ising model, the mean field approximation, and the ferromagnet to paramagnet phase transition expressed using the Landau Theory of Phase Transitions.
+Simplified thermodynamic models of magnetic systems include the Ising model, the mean field approximation, and the ferromagnet-to-paramagnet phase transition expressed using the Landau theory.